 Artist Bio

-Anna studied at Central Saint Martins in London, England.
+Anna received her BA with Honors in Ceramic Design from Central Saint Martins in London, England.
 She lives and works in Oakland, California, where she maintains her studio practice and co-owns Merritt Ceramics, a community ceramics studio supporting a growing community of artists and makers.

 Artist Statement